Theory of Operation

 Command Response

 Once a command has been completed, successfully or unsuccessfully, the CSRNG responds with a single cycle pulse on the csrng_rsp_ack signal associated with the same application interface port.
-If the command is successful, the csrng_rsp_sts signal will indicate the value 0 (CSRNG_OK) in the same cycle.
-Otherwise the application will receive the value 1 (CSRNG_ERROR) on the csrng_rsp_sts signal.
+If the command is successful, the csrng_rsp_sts signal will indicate the value 0 (SUCCESS) in the same cycle.
+Otherwise the application will receive an error value on the csrng_rsp_sts signal as described in SW_CMD_STS.CMD_STS.
 A number of exception cases to be considered are enumerated in NIST SP 800-90A, and may include events such as:

 • Failure of the entropy source